PierreOrsys/Training_repo/README.md

 # Training_repo
-Repo used for Github training
+Repo used for Github training in txt format